Van Tuong Nguyen: Drug trafficking

 Throughout his trial, Van claimed that he was carrying the drugs in a bid to pay off debts amounting to approximately A$20,000 to A$25,000 that he owed and to repay legal fees his twin brother Khoa (a former heroin addict) had incurred in defending drug-trafficking and other criminal charges including an attack on a Pacific Islander youth with a katana.
 In addition to his own financial troubles, Van said he tried to help pay his twin brother's debt of A$12,000.
 His twin brother's loan had to be repaid by the end of 2002.
 Van could afford to repay only A$4,000, the interest on the loan.

 By October 2002, Van had been out of a job for four months and sustaining expenses which included interest on the loan and personal living costs, all totaling A$580 a month.
-In November 2002, Van met with a Chinese man named "Tan" in the food court of Box Hill central mall who told him to travel to Sydney to meet a Vietnamese man named "Sun".
-Sun proposed that he would repay Van's loans if Nguyen transported packages from Cambodia back to Melbourne and possibly Sydney, via Singapore.
-The man said the packages contained "white", which Van understood to be heroin.
+In November 2002, Nguyen was contacted by a Chinese man named "Tan", who told him to travel to Sydney to meet a Vietnamese man named "Sun".
+Sun proposed that he would repay Nguyen's loans if Nguyen transported packages from Cambodia back to Melbourne and possibly Sydney, via Singapore.
+The man said the packages contained "white", which Nguyen understood to be heroin.

 It was Van's first trip overseas from Australia since his immigration.
 He reached Phnom Penh at midday on 3 December 2002 after leaving Sydney in the evening of the previous day.
 He met with a Cambodian man at the Lucky Burger restaurant on 4 December and was taken by car to a garage where he was forced to smoke some powdered heroin.
 The following day, Van met his associates at the Lucky Burger and was again taken to the garage and ordered by the men to consume heroin, perhaps to help them determine if he was an undercover police officer.
 Van was instructed to stay in Phnom Penh until 10 December, at which point he was to meet at the Lucky Burger.

 On 8 December, he decided to fly to Ho Chi Minh City.
 On 10 December he returned to Phnom Penh, but missed his scheduled meeting at the Lucky Burger.
 On 11 December he was taken to the garage, where he was then instructed on how to crush heroin bricks and to strap the powdered drug packages to his body.
 The rest of the day was spent crushing and packaging the drugs in his hotel room.
 He checked out of the hotel the next day and went to the airport.